 The camps run throughout the summer and during spring and winter breaks.
 Children attending the camp get to study a sea grass community, explore the intertidal zone, participate in a sea turtle nest relocation program (summer only), study dangerous marine animals, learn how to tag fish for scientific research, and much more.
-Field trips include visits to the Miami Seaquarium and the University of Miami's Rosenstiel School of Marine and Atmospheric Science on Virginia Key.
+Field trips include visits to Bill Baggs State Park and the University of Miami's Rosenstiel School of Marine and Atmospheric Science on Virginia Key.
 Each camp session is 5 days long and is open to children 8 to 14 years old.
 The fees are set by each individual city or school and vary based on which city is hosting the camp.
-For those who've attended this camp on Miami Beach in recent years, please note that Gerard Loisel's camp now operates from the Miami Yacht Club (next to Jungle Island).
-The 2014 spring camp will operate out of the Village of Key Biscayne.
-Below are the dates along with the phone number to call for registration :
+Online registration is avaliable for the Miami Yacht Club location (next to Jungle Island).
+Below are the dates for this summer's camps along with the phone number or link :

 See Page 3 for information regarding our Marine Biology Camp in Hawaii.